EchoLinkTech/EchoLinkCoreService-Business/README.md

     - Enter mnemonic
     - Enter Private Key

-- After verification of menmonic/private key, a transaction will happen which will save images to IPFS and credential data to EKO-Pops node.
+- After verification of menmonic/private key, a transaction will happen which will save images to IPFS and credential data to EKO-PoPS node.